zlyreed/TIRED/Leg fatigue/Matlab/README.md

   - Run [plot_Force_ECG_RPE_4plots.m](plot_Force_ECG_RPE_4plots.m) (make sure MVC100_cell.mat available; calls functions in "function" folder) to align all the data with Vicon time and output Oximeter and RPE data into .mat files:
     - Check event/event time (check "Time_event" in matlab): the number of events in Nonion may not match with that in Vicon events (due to human errors, besides no 'start" and "end" recording events in Vicon)

+**5. Extract features from experimental data**
+  - extractRPEclass: Identify the fatigue level from RPE values
+    - "light" = 6 to 12; "tired" = 16 to 25 (check the number!
+RPE ranged from 6 to 20)
+	- "pull"= 5; "stop"=21;
+	- "window_length"=5 (second)

+  - extractForceFeatures:

+  - extractOxiFeatures:

+  - extractEMGFeatures:

+  - extractAccelerationFeatures: